Exception Request Process:

 - Survey vendors may submit one Exception Request Form on behalf of multiple hospitals with the same Exception Request.
 Survey vendors must include a list of contracted hospitals on whose behalf they are submitting the Exception Request.

-The HCAHPS Project Team has identified acceptable variations from established methodologies.
+The HCAHPS Project Team (HPT) has identified acceptable variations from established methodologies.
 Requested exceptions may fall into categories such as:

-- Disproportionate Stratified Random Sampling - The file layout must include the following additional data elements:
+- Disproportionate Stratified Random Sampling - Include the following information in the Exception Request:

 - Name of each stratum

-- Number of eligible patients for each stratum
+- Estimated number of eligible patients for each stratum

-- Number of sampled patients for each stratum (minimum of 10 sampled discharges)
+- Estimated number of sampled patients for each stratum (minimum of 10 sampled discharges)